 Opioid painkillers are available on prescription only and must be prescribed by a doctor.
 The use of opioids in palliative care does not reduce time to death.
 Opioids are used to help relieve pain and improve your quality of life When choosing an opioid to manage your pain, your doctor may discuss the following things with you.

-• Addiction: to opioids is uncommon in people with pain caused by a terminal illness.
+- Addiction: Opioid addiction is uncommon in people with pain caused by a terminal illness.

-• Pain control plan: your pain is unique to you.
+- Pain control plan: Your pain is unique to you.
 It's important to discuss your pain management options with your doctor and develop a plan on how to best manage your pain.
 Having pain doesn’t always mean that your pain plan is not working.
 It may mean that your medicines need to be reviewed.
-For examples of pain plans see My pain management plan(external link) NPS Medicinewise or Developing a plain control plan(external link) American Cancer Society.
+For examples of pain plans see my pain management plan(external link) NPS Medicinewise or developing a pain control plan(external link) American Cancer Society.

 The following links have more information on the use of opioids in palliative care.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

-Understanding morphine and other opioid medicine [PDF, 2.6 MB] Palliative Outcome Initiative, 2019
+Understanding morphine and other opioid medicine [PDF, 2.6 MB] Palliative Outcome Initiative, NZ

 Use of strong opioids in palliative care(external link) NHS Trust, UK